The Florida School Shooting Was the 18th School Shooting of the Year

 On Jan.
 23 in Kentucky, a 15-year-old student killed two of his peers and injured almost two dozen others.
 Just the day before, a 15-year-old girl was wounded in a shooting in Texas.

-At least 14 people were injured in the shooting at Florida’s Marjory Stoneman Douglas High School on Wednesday, according to the Broward County Sheriff’s office.
+At least 17 people were killed in the shooting at Florida’s Marjory Stoneman Douglas High School on Wednesday, according to the Broward County Sheriff’s office.
 Florida Sen. Bill Nelson told MSNBC he had gotten word of “a number of fatalities” from the school superintendent.
-A suspect in the Florida shooting has been identified as Nicolas Cruz, the Associated Press reports.
-A suspect, who is not a current student at Marjory Stoneman Douglas high school, has been taken into custody, according to the sheriff’s office.
+A suspect in the Florida shooting has been identified as Nikolaus Cruz, the Associated Press reports.
+The 19-year-old suspect is not a current student at Marjory Stoneman Douglas High School, and has been taken into custody, according to the sheriff’s office.

 President Donald Trump offered “prayers and condolences” in the wake of the Florida shooting, tweeting that “no child, teacher or anyone else should ever feel unsafe in an American school.”